AdaCore/Certyflie/README.md

 This branch contains the source code for the full Ada + SPARK Crazyflie 2.0 firmware.

+If you want to use the SPARK + C version, switch to the *crazyflie2* branch instead.

 ####1.
 Folder description
 ```
 ./                       | Root, contains the .gpr project file